Roots of random functions: A framework for local universality: Universality theorems

 2mm

 We now turn to the assumption on the deterministic functions $\phi_i$.
 The statement of our theorems will involve two parameters, an error term $0<\delta_n<1$ (see \eqref{asymp}) and a region $D_n\subset \C$, from which the base points $z_1, \dots, z_k$ are chosen.
 As their subscripts indicate, both $\delta_n$ and $D_n$ can depend on $n$.
-In most of our applications, $\delta_n$ tends to zero with $n$.
-The assumption below is tailored to these two parameters.
+In most of our applications, $\delta_n$ tends to zero with $n$ but it is not required.
+When $n = \infty$ for example, $\delta_\infty$ can be any parameter in $(0, 1)$.
+The assumptions below are tailored to these two parameters, $\delta_n$ and $D_n$.

-For two sets $A, B\subset \C$, define $A+B: = \{a+b: a\in A, b\in B\}$.
+For two sets $\mathcal A, \mathcal B\subset \C$, define $\mathcal A+\mathcal B: = \{a+b: a\in \mathcal A, b\in \mathcal B\}$.
 Let $k, C_1, \alpha_1, A, c_1, C$ be positive constants.
 We say that $F_n$ satisfies Condition {\bf C2} with parameters $(k, C_1, \alpha_1, A,c_1, C) $ if the following holds.

 {\bf Condition C2.} \begin{enumerate}

 \item For any $z\in D_n$, $F_n$ is analytic on the disk $B(z, 2)$ with probability 1 and